-Net investments in intangible assets in 2021 mainly related to capitalized expenditure for development work (primarily the MOB-015 project) of SEK 31.3 million (62.1).
+Net investments in intangible assets in 2022 related to capitalized expenditure for development work for MOB-015 of SEK 81.1 million (31.3).
+The increase in investments is due to the North American Phase 3 study initiated in spring 2022.